Skip to main content

 Impacted by the limit?
 Start here

-Starting September 1, 2025, each My Drive and shared drive will have a 5 TB storage limit.
+Each Google My Drive and shared drive has a 5 TB storage limit.
 If your drive exceeds this limit (view your My Drive usage), it may switch to "read-only" mode.
 In this mode, you can access and view the stored data but not edit or add new files to the drive.
-You're encouraged to act now to maintain the full functionality of your drive.
-Check out this short video, then click on the sections below.
+To avoid "read-only" mode, you can reduce your storage below 5 TB or purchase more storage.

 Trying to reduce the amount of stored data in Google Workspace by cleaning up your drive is a good place to begin.
 Depending upon your needs, it may be cost effective to move your data.
 Just remember, institutional files should remain in a Stanford-approved solution.